betterscientificsoftware/bssw.io/Articles/Blog/2024-02-sc23-rse-workshop.md

 The program of the RSE-HPC workshop started with a featured talk by Weronika Filinger from Edinburgh Parallel Computing Centre.
 Her talk was entitled “UNIVERSE-HPC - towards a sustainable RSE training ecosystem,” and was co-authored by Jeremy Cohen and Neil Chue Hong.
 She began with an introduction about challenges for RSE education and training in HPC such as that many RSEs have a lack of dedicated time for skill development and that learning is often task oriented which can lead to gaps.
 Designing personalized pathways requires some knowledge of the skills and how they fit into the overall landscape and establishing “common” or “typical” learning pathways is hard.
 Finding suitable training content takes a lot of time and using training from different sources is difficult.
 The [UNIVERSE-HPC](https://www.universe-hpc.ac.uk) project aims to understand and nurture an integrated vision for education in RSE and HPC.
 This includes defining a training framework for RSEs specializing in HPC, identifying and integrating course materials, developing new materials to fill gaps, and enabling more people from a wide diversity of disciplines and backgrounds to obtain the skills and experience they require to have a successful RSE career.
 The project is organized around four main topics:

-1. Competencies and skills

-    Identifying competencies and skills required by RSEs as they progress through their careers and understanding where these competencies are already being taught.
+1. *Competencies and skills:* Identifying competencies and skills required by RSEs as they progress through their careers and understanding where these competencies are already being taught.

-2. Learning pathways

-    Define different curricula, learning pathways, and delivery mechanisms for providing training in RSE competencies, including as-taught programs, online/self-paced learning, and professional development.
+2. *Learning pathways:* Define different curricula, learning pathways, and delivery mechanisms for providing training in RSE competencies, including as-taught programs, online/self-paced learning, and professional development.

-3. Course development and delivery

-    Development of missing modules.
+3. *Course development and delivery:* Development of missing modules.
 Packaging of existing and new modules into different formats.
 Pilot delivery of courses.

-4. Community support and contributions

-    Facilitate professional networking and peer support for RSEs.
+4. *Community support and contributions:* Facilitate professional networking and peer support for RSEs.
 Develop a community of maintainers for open materials.

 Weronika then presented the project’s approach to making the RSE ecosystem more sustainable on the project/institutional level and for the whole community.
 They suggest better sharing practices by more exchanges between projects and efforts, focus on making training resources FAIR (Findable, Accessible, Interoperable, and Reusable), persistence and citability by design, documenting and sharing processes (not just the outcomes and successful ones as well as unsuccessful ones) and accreditation and certification.